PataphysicalSociety/soupault.app/site/reference-manual.md

   selector = "span#reading-time"
 ```

-The `selector` field is either a single CSS selector or a list of selectors that define what to extract
+The "selector" field is either a single CSS selector or a list of selectors that define what to extract
 from the page.
 Here, `selector = ["p#post-excerpt", "p"]` means "use `p#post-excerpt` for the excerpt,
 but if there’s no such element, just use the first paragraph".